fivestarplugins/fivestarplugins.github.io/plugins/restaurant-reservations/user/addon/email-templates/faq.md

 - `etfrtb_template_directories` - *Filter*.
 Modify the list of directories where templates can be found.
 - `etfrtb_designer_setup` - *Action*.
 Fired after the email template class is set up.
 Modify data available in the template here.

-If you have any questions, don't hesitate to contact me via the [support form on my website](https://www.fivestarplugins.com/contact).
+If you have any questions, don't hesitate to contact me via the [support form on our website](https://www.fivestarplugins.com/support-center/).

 {% include faq/support.md %}